HEADS-project/training/2.Kevoree_Basics/5.Distributed_System/README.md

 Now, click on the **jsNode** and **Push** your new model.
 You should see the adaptations taking part on both runtimes if you switch back to their console.

 #### Conclusion
-You have successfully built a distributed reconfigurable cross-platform system using **Kevoree** that sends messages from a Java ticker component to a JavaScript console printer component and la Dotnet console printer component, using a fragmented (Java/Js/Dotnet) channel that communicates through the use of Web Sockets.
+You have successfully built a distributed reconfigurable cross-platform system using **Kevoree** that sends messages from a Java ticker component to a JavaScript console printer component and a Dotnet console printer component, using a fragmented (Java/Js/Dotnet) channel that communicates through the use of Web Sockets.